Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 We have found few early Gloden immigration records.
 Among the earliest immigrants were A. Gloden who immigrated to New York in 1823; Andrew Gloden who immigrated to New York in 1821; Joseph Peter Gloden who immigrated to Ohio in 1867; J. P. Gloden who immigrated to Ohio from Luxembourg in 1871; Peter Gloden who immigrated from Luxembourg in 1869; and Martin Glodin who immigrated from Luxembourg in 1844.
 The heaviest settlement of Gloden's in America was in the Dutch settlements primarily in Illinois, Indiana and Michigan.

-My sincere thanks to Steven Gloden for the information he contribututed on this family.
+My sincere thanks to Steven Gloden for the information he contribututed and for providing me with photos and copies of military, naturalization and marriage records for Michael Gloden.

-Michael served in the Civil War.
-He enlisted on August 14, 1862, at Decatur, in Co.
+Michael served as a soldier in the Civil War.
+He enlisted on August 14, 1862, at Decatur, as a Private in Co.
 I, 116th Illinois Volunteer Infantry.
-He was honorably discharged on June 7, 1865, near Washington, D.C.
-His military papers describe him as 5' 3" tall, with dark complexion, grey eyes, dark hair, a farmer, who was born July 17, 1825, at Luxemberg, Germany.
-Census records indicate he was born about 1832, but we have found no other record of his birth.
+Michael was treated for a gunshot wound on June 20, 1863.
+The record states he was "shot slightly in left elbow and returned to duty July 2, 1863."
+Michael was honorably discharged as a Corporal on June 7, 1865, near Washington, D.C.
+His military papers describe him as 5' 3" tall, with dark complexion, grey eyes, and dark hair.

 Steven Gloden has posted a photo of Michael Gloden and his good friend Isaac Jennings.
 The couple are in Civil War dress.
 We believe the photo was taken about 1863-1865.
-Click here to view the photo.
 My sincere thanks to Steve for allowing me to use this photo.

-Our great-great grandfather, William Branham, had moved his family from Blount County, Alabama, to Searcy County, Arkansas, in 1860 or early 1861.
+Our great-great grandfather William Branham moved his family from Blount County, Alabama, to Searcy County, Arkansas, in late 1860 or early 1861.
 Sometime prior to 1865, William moved his family to Macon County, Illinois.
-That is where Michael Gloden met Lucinda Branham.
+That was where Michael Gloden met William's daughter, Lucinda Branham.

-Lucinda died August 18, 1878, at Decatur, in Macon County, leaving five small children.
+Lucinda Gloden died August 18, 1878, at Decatur, in Macon County, leaving five small children.
 She is buried in Wheeler Cemetery at Decatur.
-We believe that Lucinda's sister, Jane, helped Michael with the children.
+We believe that Lucinda's sister, Jane, helped Michael care for the children until he remarried.

 Michael married Margaret Herman on February 2, 1880, in Macon County.
 Margaret Herman was born about 1854, in Aultbiren, according to census.
 Macon County, Illinois marriage records show Margaret was the daughter of Andrew Herman (Hermann).